-Coaches help young people persist with the overall goal of helping with grade promotion.
+Coaches help young people persist with the overall goal of helping with grade promotion and attaining 10+ credits that year.
 They do so by providing emotional support, visiting the school, connecting them to needed services/resources, checking in at critical junctures, and helping them to navigate challenges, as needed.

-FOR STUDENTS ENROLLED IN A GED PROGRAM:
+FOR STUDENTS ENROLLED IN AN GED PROGRAM: